rbyers87/wo-421/README.md

 disabled Eruda in index.html with //

-working on getting the favicon to work
+Manifest.json controls the app name